Sea ice floe segmentation in close-range optical imagery using active contour and foundation models: Image segmentation

-Active contour models, or snakes, have proven effective for segmenting connected floes in images \citep{zhang2014image}, a common occurrence in the Southern Ocean.
-These models adjust an evolving curve to align with floe boundaries \citep{kass1988snakes} (an example of the evolution of an initial contour is presented in the inset of Fig.~\ref{fig:GVFevo}).
-Their accuracy, however, depends on the initial contour placement.
-Poor placement may result in incorrect boundaries, while contours placed near the true edges enable faster and more precise convergence.
-To eliminate the need for manual contouring, an automated contour generator, capable of adapting to various floe shapes, has been introduced, making the segmentation process fully autonomous.
+Active contour models (otherwise known as snakes) adjust an evolving curve to align with floe boundaries \citep{kass1988snakes}.
+Poor initialization of the contour can lead to uncertain boundaries, while contours set close to the true edges enable faster and more precise convergence \citep{mcinerney1996deformable}.
+To eliminate the need for manual initialization, an automated contour generator is introduced.
+This tool adapts to various floe shapes, making the segmentation process fully autonomous.

-The several steps for the image segmentation are illustrated in Fig.~\ref{fig:gvf_outputs}.
-The process starts with the separation of the foreground (i.e.\ the objects) from the background through the transformation of the enhanced ice image into a binary counterpart (Fig.~\ref{fig:gvf_outputs}b).
-This is achieved by selecting an appropriate threshold in the gray-scale histogram of the entire image.
-Pixels below the threshold are allocated a value of zero and labeled as non-feature pixels (background), while those above it are assigned a value of one and labeled as feature pixels (foreground; this corresponds to the white islands in Fig.~\ref{fig:gvf_outputs}b).
-In the presence of many objects with low gray-scale contrast, the histograms does not show distinctive modes necessarily, leaving ambiguities in the selection of appropriate thresholds.
-To prevent uncertainties, the Otsu method \citep{otsu1979threshold} is used for automated thresholding.
-Otsu's method automatically determines the optimal threshold by maximizing the variance between the foreground and background pixel intensities.
-To further improve accuracy, the binarization is applied on small clusters of size 12 m $\times$ 12 m, each of which contains approximately 20 floes.
-The smaller size of the clusters produces more segregated modes in the grey-scale histogram, enhancing the effectiveness of automated thresholding \citep{byun2021estimation}.
+Fig.~\ref{fig:gvf_outputs} illustrates the phases in the image segmentation process.
+The process begins by separating the foreground (i.e., the objects) from the background, converting the enhanced ice image into a binary format (Fig.~\ref{fig:gvf_outputs}b).
+This is done by selecting an appropriate threshold from the gray-scale histogram of the entire image.
+Pixels below the threshold are labeled as non-feature pixels (background), which includes both the open water fraction and interstitial ice that lacks a specific gradient, and assigned a value of zero, while those above the threshold are labeled as feature pixels (foreground), representing floes, and assigned a value of unity (represented by the white islands in Fig.~\ref{fig:gvf_outputs}b).
+In cases with many objects and low gray-scale contrast, the histogram lacks clear modes, leading to ambiguities in selecting the threshold.
+To resolve this, the Otsu method \citep{otsu1979threshold} is employed for automated thresholding.
+The Otsu method optimally determines the threshold by maximizing the variance between foreground and background pixel intensities.
+To enhance accuracy, this binarization is applied to small clusters of $12\times{}12$\,m$^{2}$, each containing about 20 floes.
+The smaller cluster size results in more distinct modes in the gray-scale histogram, improving the effectiveness of the automated thresholding \citep{byun2021estimation}.